raycoarana/tesela/README.md

 How to use it?
 --------------

-The first thing to do is to initialize Tesela providing it a TeselaEecutor implementation.
+The first thing to do is to initialize Tesela providing it a TeselaExecutor implementation.
 That way you can control where background work will be executed, how many threads are created, use an standard Java thread pool or other kind of thread pool.